jenesei-software/jenesei-web-id/README.md

 1. install dependencies with:
 `npm i`

-1. run in development mode (watch changes in the files and refresh your browser automatically):
+2. run in development mode (watch changes in the files and refresh your browser automatically):
 `npm run start`

 1. would like to publish the project as a website?
 Then make a distribution build by generating static files:
 `npm run build`

+1. Bundle Visualizer:
+`npx vite-bundle-visualizer`